opsxcq/tasker/README.md

 ## Cron

  `cron` is another way to set the expected trigger to your scheduled task.
 It obey the standard `unix` cron format, but with the exception that it has one more field.
 Is a field representing `seconds`, and is the first field, from `00` to `59` are the accepted values.

+ # `config` aka Configuration of the Configuration section

+ Configuration is the place where additional components of Tasker can be configured.

+  * `global-environment` - A list of environment variables that will be assigned to all tasks.
+Note that this variables are overwritten by `environment` variables section of each task in case of a conflit.